psaung/isomorphic-react-redux/README.md

 npm run build-html
 npm start
 ```
-## Credits
-This project

 ## Contributing

-Plese feel free to contribute to this project, either by fixing bugs or other additional features.
+Please feel free to contribute to this project, either by fixing bugs or other additional features.

+  1. Fork it
+  2. Create your feature branch (`git checkout -b my-new-feature`)
+  3. Commit your changes (`git commit -am 'Added some feature'`)
+  4. Push to the branch (`git push origin my-new-feature`)

 ## License

-MIT
+This software is licensed under MIT license.